skwh/pardee-datastore/readme.md

 The `template` section requires a `path` be provided to this secondary csv file.
 It then needs a list of the column names present in the csv file.
 The administrator can use these column names like variables, filling in any aspect of a dataset with the value from any given column.
 The application will then read the secondary file and perform this replacement, registering each dataset as it is created.

 The last required aspect of the `template` section is a `dataseries` entry, where each value may use a column name as a variable in "handlebars" syntax.
 If the name of a column is "Variable", then the handlebars syntax would be "{Variable}".
 This tells the application what to replace with the corresponding value in the secondary file table.
+Each handlebars entry in the `dataseries` object must be surrounded with double quotes (").
+These entries can contain a mix of handlebars variables and hardcoded text, as in the `location` field in the example below.

 #### An example: